-The Human Tissue Act came into place on 1 September 2006, having been passed as law in 2004, in response to recommendations following inquiries into several high profile cases, where organs had been removed, stored and used after post mortem without the knowledge and consent of the relatives, from this it became clear that existing laws on human tissue use and storage were inadequate.
-The Human Tissue Act 2004 applies to England, Wales, and Northern Ireland.
+The Human Tissue Act 2004 (the Act) came into effect on 1 September 2006, having become law in 2004, in response to recommendations following inquiries into several high-profile cases, where organs had been removed, stored and used after post-mortem without the knowledge and consent of the relatives, from this it became clear that existing laws on human tissue use and storage were inadequate.
+The Act applies to England, Wales, and Northern Ireland.
 There is a separate Human Tissue Act 2006 which covers Scotland.

-The Human Tissue Authority has issued further guidance on what constitutes relevant material.
-The Human Tissue Act has created a new offence of DNA “theft”.
+The Human Tissue Authority (HTA) has issued further guidance on materials considered ‘relevant material’ under the Act.
+The Act has created a new offence of DNA “theft”.
 Having human tissue with the intention of its DNA being analysed, with the consent of the person from whom the tissue came, is unlawful.

 - Queen Mary University of London, Barts and The London School of Medicine and Dentistry – Charterhouse Square (hub)